 People's Bank of China

 The People's Bank of China (PBOC) is not only the central bank of the People's Republic of China but also the regulator responsible for monetary policy and financial institutions.
 The PBOC is in charge of drafting laws and regulations for its financial functions, including the implementation of monetary policy to sustain China's financial stability and economic growth.
 In addition to these responsibilities, the PBOC also has a good understanding of how criminals can exploit financial institutions.

-According to data from the PBOC, in the first six months of 2020, it fined more than 370 million yuan ($53.9 million) for money laundering violations, surpassing the amount of fines in 2019.
+According to data from the PBOC, in the first six months of 2020, it fined more than 370 million yuan ($53.9 million) for money laundering violations, surpassing the number of fines in 2019.
 The increase in fines is due to a change in the PBOC's method of calculating penalties for financial institutions that do not take measures against money laundering.
 Previously, such institutions would only receive one fine at a time, regardless of how many rules they had violated.
-Now, multiple penalties are given for multiple violations, and the largest single fine exceeded 100 million yuan.
+Now, multiple penalties are given for multiple violations, and the largest single fine exceeds 100 million yuan.

 AML Fines Imposed by the People's Bank of China

 In recent years, the Chinese government has taken a more aggressive approach to combatting money laundering, which has led to a sharp increase in fines imposed by the PBOC for AML violations.